Related Topics

 Medicare Advantage (Part C)

 Medicare Part C, also known as Medicare Advantage, offers the same benefits as original Medicare.
-However, these plans are sold by private health insurance companies.
+But these plans are sold by private health insurance companies.
 Some Medicare Advantage plans include Part D prescription drug coverage.
-Many also offer benefits above and beyond what original Medicare provides—such as hearing aid coverage, fitness club membership, and other wellness benefits.
+Many also offer benefits above and beyond what original Medicare provides—such as hearing aid coverage, fitness club membership, flex card benefits, and other extras.

 If you enroll in a Medicare Advantage plan, you still pay your monthly Part B premium.
 You may also pay an additional monthly premium on top of that and, for some services, a deductible and a portion of the cost of services received (coinsurance).
-Part C premiums vary by plan; the average basic monthly premium is estimated to be about $18.50/month in 2024.
+Part C premiums vary by plan; the average basic monthly premium is estimated to be about $17/month in 2025.

 Part D (prescription drug coverage)